dkurt/openvino_practice/modules/5_segmentation/README.md

     2. `normalize` preprocessing procedure which does per-channel mean variance image normalization
     3. Add TensorFlow model conversion command into `.travis.yml` configuration file
     4. `UNetHistology::segment` method to perform image segmentation
-    5. `countGlands` method which should estimate number of glands by segmentation mask
+    5. `countGlands` method which should estimate number of glands by segmentation mask.
+You may reuse an algorithm from [OpenCV module](../1_opencv)

     <img src="../../data/unet_histology_segm.jpg" width="256">